Conspiracy theory: General public

-The primary defense against conspiracy theories is to maintain an open society, in which many sources of reliable information are available, and government sources are known to be credible rather than propaganda.
-Additionally, independent nongovernmental organizations are able to correct misinformation without requiring people to trust the government.
 Other approaches to reduce the appeal of conspiracy theories in general among the public may be based in the emotional and social nature of conspiratorial beliefs.
 For example, interventions that promote analytical thinking in the general public are likely to be effective.
 Another approach is to intervene in ways that decrease negative emotions, and specifically to improve feelings of personal hope and empowerment.